jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/Objects.004.png)

-An object reference may then be *Nothing* or *null*.

 Multiplicity
 ------------

-A simplified description of multiplicity may be that it is the distinction between *single* and *multiple*.
+Multiplicity may be the distinction between *single* and *multiple*.
 A related object might be a *single* object, but objects may also be part of a *list*.

-*Single* may be displayed in a diagram as a circle:
+*Single* may be displayed in a diagram as a *circle*:

 ![](images/Objects.005.png)

-In case of a *list* this may be displayed in a diagram as a 'nonagon':
+In case of a *list* this may be displayed in a diagram as a *'nonagon'*:

 ![](images/Objects.006.png)

-List items might be placed inside the nonagon again:
+List items might be placed inside the nonagon again, as circles:

 ![](images/Objects.007.png)